apache/predictionio/examples/scala-parallel-recommendation/filter-by-category/README.md

 # Recommendation Template With Filtering by Category

 This engine template is based on the Recommendation Template version v0.1.2.
-It's modified so that each item has a set of categories, queries include a `category` field and results only include items in the given category.
+It's modified so that each item has a set of categories, queries include a `categories` field and results only include items in any of the specified categories.

 ## Documentation